 Do you suffer from any back pain or injury?
 Are you looking for advice about buying a mattress?
 Or wondering if a firmer type would be better for your back as opposed to soft or medium?
-This article will give tips and advice on how to choose a mattress which will allow you to get a great nights sleep.
+This article will give tips and advice on how to choose a mattress that will allow you to get a great night’s sleep.

 Firm vs. Soft Varieties

 One of the most common questions we get asked is, “Which is better, a firm or soft mattress?”
 In short, unfortunately, there is no simple black and white yes or no answer to this.
 However, to clear the air a little, we elaborate on the subject below: